matthewfeickert-talks/talk-uc-berkeley-vision-talk-2024/talk.md

    </a>
 </p>
 .center.large[Bringing analysis reuse to the cloud scale allows attacking previously intractable problems.
 Allows for methods like active learning in ML to become reasonable.]
 ]

 ---
+# Summary

+.huge[
+* Open science brings opportunities for advancements across ecosystems, communities, and fields
+* Identified areas prime for impact from my leadership in particle physics (analysis, scientific open source, communities)
+* Excited to explore these areas more broadly across data science and cyberinfrastructure for the physical sciences
+   - Shared techniques and methods
+   - Shared technology ecosystems
+   - Shared cyberinfrastrucutre broader goals
+]

+---